tsedio/tsed/docs/tutorials/multer.md

 ---
 # Multer

 Multer is a package used by Express server to handle uploaded files.
-Ts.ED provides a package `@tsed/multer` with some decorators to use multer on your Controller.
+Ts.ED provides a package `@tsed/multer` with some decorators to use Multer on your Controller.

 <Projects type="examples"/>